 The theory that a Full Moon brings out the loony people has been debunked by more than a few sources over the years, but that doesn’t stop people believing in the power of a Full Moon.

 You only have to look at the Blood Moons that took place only a few short years ago, with the dire predictions of impending apocalypse and a worldwide shortage of chocolate to understand that events like these really do short-circuit the brains of the stark raving mad vulnerable and otherwise peaceful masses.

 Now take the coming solar eclipse – and kiss your full moon goodbye.
 Crazy has a new king:

 It isn’t only those trying to bump mankind up the evolutionary ladder that you need to watch out for.
 Apparently, the Lizard Man may also be on the loose during the eclipse:

 A group calling themselves “Kentuckians for Coal” are protesting the solar eclipse, according to this press release.
 The group is angry about many things, including fake-news media hyping the eclipse while ignoring coal, overpriced souvenirs, and and the coming invasion of prostitutes.

-The press release read like satire so I got in touch with the group to confirm.
-They gave me a curt rebuff.
+The press release read like satire so I contacted the group to ask if it was such and was curtly rebuffed.
 “The coal industry in the United States is not a laughing matter” media coordinator Major Joseph Calvon informed me.
 He also wrote: